ugurcanbudak/GAN/README.md

 ## Usage

-1. Train the GAN:
+1. Train the GAN and generate synthetic data:

     ```bash
     python train.py
     ```

-2. Generate synthetic data:

-    ```bash
-    python generate.py
-    ```

 ## Project Structure

-- `train.py`: Script for training the GAN.
+- `train.py`: Script for training the GAN and generating synthetic data.
-- `generate.py`: Script for generating synthetic data using the trained GAN.
 - `generator.py`: Contains the implementation of the generator network.
 - `discriminator.py`: Contains the implementation of the discriminator network.
 - `utils.py`: Utility functions for data preprocessing and visualization.